 We have admitted from 20 to 80 students from the waiting list in previous years.
 These students were selected from a list of about 300 applicants who chose to remain on the waiting list.
 We do not rank students on our waiting list.
-We will review all wait-listed candidates when we determine how many spaces are available in the entering class (whether for fall, winter, or 2014 entry).
+We will review all wait-listed candidates when we determine how many spaces are available in the entering class (whether for fall start, winter start, or gap year entry).

 When and how will I be notified?